Is Gen-Z Really Coming Back to Church?

 Which means this is our moment—not to repackage the same toxic version of Christianity with an Adventist twist—but to unveil the upside down alternative.
 A vision of the world built on the eternal, sanctuary-rooted, self-emptying love of a God who laid down power to lift us into new humanity.
 A humanity that walks in a new rhythm.
 A humanity that will birth a new civilization—one shaped by justice, servanthood, and true belonging.

 And in doing so, we can reveal to frustrated young men that there is a true masculinity rooted in Jesus.
 And its more than masculinity.
 It’s humanity.
 It’s servanthood.
-It’s laying your power down to lift others up.
+It’s laying your power down to lift others up. it is in this context that we must stand, even if we stand alone, to declare: there is a healing way.

 Want to start an online ministry but don’t know how?